donhasmo/hng13-stage4-devops/README.md

 ```
 2. Run script:
 ```
-sudo ./test.sh envs/1.env
+sudo ./test.sh
 ```
-NB: Last 2 test cases will fail because peering has not been set up yet
+NB: Some Cross-VPC Router Reachability Tests cases will fail because peering has not been set up yet

 ### MANUAL TEST